 We encourage our students to study abroad.
 This exposure to transnational feminism broadens and deepens students' experience and understanding of feminism.
 Students may also make degree progress while studying abroad.
 Up to two courses completed abroad may be applied to the feminist studies major requirements.
-The UC Education Abroad Program (EAP) offers students an opportunity to study abroad in 40 countries with over 300 program options.
+The UC Education Abroad Program (EAP) offers students an opportunity to study abroad in over 43 countries with over 300 program options.

 Check out what Feminist Studies Alumni are up to!